juandavidvargas19/JuanDavid/index.md

 ---

 ### Timeline
 - November 2022.
+I finished the "Data Analysis for business decision making" professional certificate at coursera.

+- November 2022.
+I finished the "FinTech: Foundations and applications of financial technology" specialization at coursera.

+- November 2022.
 I finished the "MLOps1 (Azure): Deploying AI and ML Models using Microsoft Azure Machine Learning" course at edX.